UNLOC/whiteboard/source/index.md

 ## Authentication

-Unloc uses authorization tokens to allow access to the API.
-An authorization token represents you as an Unloc partner.
+Unloc partners use API keys to get access to the API.

-The authorization token must be included in all API requests to the server in an Authorization header:
+The API key must be included in all API requests to the server in an Authorization header:

-`Authorization: Bearer TOKEN`
+`Authorization: Bearer <API KEY>`

-<aside class="notice">You must replace <code>TOKEN</code> with your own authorization tokens.
+<aside class="notice">You must replace <code>API KEY</code> with your own API key.
 </aside>

 ## Invoking the API